QCD factorization for the $B\to \gamma\ell\nu_{\ell}$ decay beyond leading power: Conclusion

 \subsection{Acknowledgements}

-The research of Y.L.S. is supported by the National Natural Science Foundation of China with Grant No. 12175218 and the Natural Science Foundation of Shandong with Grant No. ZR2020MA093.
+The research of B.Y.C. is supported by the National Natural Science Foundation of China with Grant No. 12405109 and Research Foundation of Chongqing University of Science and Technology under the project No.ckrc20231220.
+Y.L.S. is supported by the National Natural Science Foundation of China with Grants No. 12175218 and 12435004 and the Natural Science Foundation of Shandong with Grants No. ZR2024MA076 and ZR2022ZD26.
 C.W is supported in part by the National Natural Science Foundation of China with Grant No.12105112 and the Natural Science Foundation of Jiangsu Education Committee with Grant No. 21KJB140027.
-Y.B.W. is supported in part by the Alexander-von-Humboldt Stiftung.
+Y.B.W. is supported in part by the National Natural Science Foundation of China with Grant No.12305099 and the Alexander-von-Humboldt Stiftung.